Vasuji/CarND-Behavioral-Cloning/writeup_template.md

 |![Left][image2a] | ![Center][image2b] | ![Right][image2c]

-Simultanously, Ialso changed the steering angle for right and left images by
+Simultanously, I also changed the steering angle for right and left images by

 ```
 right_info['steering'].apply(lambda x : x-0.2)